 A great rock in Jamestown at Beavertail State Park.
 The water here is gorgeous!

 At my usual Wednesday figure group I did a couple of watercolors but I’m trying to practice portraits more lately.
-Here is our model and two attempts to catch her face.
+Here is our model’s backside and two attempts to catch her front side.

 On Saturday I took the ferry out to Cuttyhunk Island for a plein air event with 60-70 other artists.
 It’s a wonderful little island with lots of good painting spots.
 Here is the painting I did for the event.